Co-operative Education is one of the keystones of the Architecture program at the University of Waterloo.

 - The possibility to enter directly into established positions in architectural firms, corporate positions, other business enterprises, or government agencies following degree completion.

 The interview process is managed and supported by the Co-operative Education department.
-Employer interviews take place on site, in Toronto, by mail and by telephone with distant locations.
-Jobs and information are also passed, officially or unofficially, from student to student, year to year.
+Employer interviews take place on site, by video and telephone.
+Jobs and information are also passed, officially or unofficially, from student to student, year to year

 A global perspective